 Changing the Size of the MWTM Message Log Files

-To change the size of the message log files, use the mwtm msglogsize command.
-See mwtm msglogsize, page B-36 for more information.
+To change the size of the message log files, use the mwtm logsize command.
+For more information, see mwtm logsize, page B-44.

 Changing the Time Mode for Dates in Log Files